aoijs/documentation/src/guide/extras/music.md

 loader.load(voice.cmd, "./Commands/voice/"); //voice cmds
 ```

-## using aoi.music

-as we got a setup in index.js ,now let's create some cmds
+## Using Voice class

+As we added Voice class in index.js, and a loader to voice folder,
+setup for Voice class is complete.
+Let’s create some voice related commands.

 ### play

 ```js
 //Commands/commands/play.js